A Data Entry and Review Guide for Site Users

 If you have been provided access to an existing study, you should have received an email from one of these addresses:

-The Subject Manager is where subjects are registered in a study and where their records can be accessed.
+The Subject Manager is where subjects (also referred to in this knowledge base as "Participants" or "Patients") are registered in a study and where their records can be accessed.
 This is dependent upon your user permissions.

-Locate the Subject Manager under the Subject menu in the menu bar at the top of the screen.
+Locate the Subject Manager under the Subject menu in the menu bar, or via the button in the top header area.

 The Subject Manager is found in the bottom navigation panel, or by tapping "Access My Subjects" from the Home screen.